 Positivism

-Interpretivism / Constructivism
+Interpretivism

 People’s ideologies can vary.
 There may be some conflicting viewpoints.
 It’s fascinating to see how individuals approach rituals and events based on their unique perspectives.
-Through these discussions, individuals can derive various interpretations, which can lead to the acquisition of reliable information.
+Through these discussions, individuals can derive various interpretations, which can lead to the collection of reliable information.

 An interviewer shapes the ideas based on their own interpretations.
 Interpretivists believe that individuals are complicated and complex beings, not merely passive entities responding to external social influences.